Terminal Absoluteness of Collapse Forcings: Collapse Forcings

 \begin{definition} Let $\lambda$ be an ordinal.
 We let $\mathrm{Coll}(\omega,\lambda)$ be the poset consisting of all finite partial functions $p:\omega\to\lambda$, ordered by reverse inclusion. \end{definition}

 We refer to \cite[Section 15]{Jech} for more information and facts about the collapse forcing.
-An important remark, used several times below, is that in a certain sense we can think of the collapse forcing as the terminal object in the category of forcing notions of size at most $\lambda$, where $\lambda$ is a cardinal:
+An important remark is that in a certain sense we can think of the collapse forcing as the \emph{terminal object} in the category of forcing notions of size at most $\lambda$.
+This is a corollary of a well-known result of Saul Kripke (\cite{Kripke}).